Botswana Television

 Botswana Television (also known as BTV and Botswana TV) is the national broadcaster in Botswana.
 Botswana's first national television service started in 2000 following a 1997 government decision.
 The station delivers thirteen hours of local and international programmes daily on weekdays and 13 hours of programming on weekends.

 Programming

 Botswana Television usually offers local content during its run.
 Shows like Pula Power, Flava Dome and Mokaragana aim to entertain Botswana nationwide through popular music.
 The TV drama, Pelokgale encourages Batswana to stop Gender Based Violence.
 News is also broadcast daily.

+As of 2020, 91% of BTV's programming was produced within Botswana, well ahead of the minimum imposed by the local regulator, which stipulates at least 60% of local programming.